shuaichencode/nbreg/README.md

 # nbreg
 ------------------------------------------------------------------------------
 DESCRIPTION:
-Sample R code to illustrate how to perform net-benefit regression methods using a simulated censored observational data
+Sample R code to illustrate how to perform net-benefit regression methods using a simulated censored observational cost-effectiveness data

 REFERENCE:
 Chen S, Hoch JS.
 Net-benefit regression with censored cost-effectiveness data from randomized or observational studies.
 Stat Med.
 2022